jojobear2020/stock-analysis/README.md

 # stock-analysis
-Module 2 - Wall St analysis to help Steve analyze stocks
+Module 2 - Wall St analysis to help Steve or any end user to analyze stocks based on the available data.